python-rope/ropemacs/README.txt

    ?pycore.type == rope.base.pycore.PyCore
    ?project.type == rope.base.project.Project

-Now this string can be used for ``batchset`` string in restructuring dialog.
+This is a valid ``batchset`` string for restructurings.
+When using batchset, you usually want to skip initial questions.
+That can be done by prefixing refactorings.

 Key-binding